polkadot-assurance-legion/pal-docs/community-reports/pal-24h1.md

 In 2024 H1, PAL has paid out 157,155 DOT to co-fund [14 Rust audits](/audits/24h1/) of 11 parachain teams, helping secure a total of 175,000+ Lines of Code (LOC).

-The audits that were carried out helped identify at least 18 Critical or High-risk vulnerabilities, which, in many cases, could have led to the loss of user funds.
-A further 18 Medium-risk and 49 Low-risk vulnerabilities were reported.
+The audits that were carried out helped identify at least **18 High-risk vulnerabilities**, which, in many cases, could have led to the loss of user funds.
+A further **18 Medium-risk** and **49 Low-risk vulnerabilities** were reported.
 For more information, see the breakdown at the end of this report, which also includes references to the individual audit reports.

 At the end of H1 2024, the PAL Treasury bounty #22 had 382,845 DOT remaining, which is 70% of the original amount that was reserved (540,000 DOT).